Section 75 Claims vs. Chargebacks

 What Is Section 75?

-Section 75 protections apply to any single credit card purchase, card-present or card-not-present, made by a UK consumer.
-The purchase amount must be between £100 and £30,000.
-Debit cards are not covered.
+Section 75 protections apply to credit card purchases made by UK customers.
+The price of the individual product or service purchased (not the total transaction amount) must be between £100 and £30,000.

 One important detail is that if the credit card purchase was only a down payment or deposit, Section 75 still covers the entire purchase, even if the remaining balance was paid via some other means.